abpframework/abp/docs/en/Community-Articles/2024-05-09-what-is-object-to-object-mapping/post.md

      };
  }
 ````
+In this code, we first get the total number of our customers and all customers according to the specified filters, then we map List<Customer> to List<CustomerGetDto> using the ObjectMapper.Map method from the ApplicationService base class.
+This way we have full control over which properties are returned to the end users.

 After mapping the `Customer` entity to the `CustomerGetDto` class.
 Before running our application, we should define the mappings in the `*AutoMapperProfile` class in the `*.Application` project as follows: